ZhouQiangwei/MethHaplo/README.md

-## MethyHaplo: Combining Allele-specific DNA Methylation and SNPs for Haplotype Assembly
+## MethyHaplo: Combining Allele-specific DNA Methylation and SNPs for Haplotype Region Identification

 DNA methylation is an important epigenetic modification that plays a critical role in most eukaryotic organisms.
-Parental alleles in haploids may exhibit different methylation patterns, which can lead to different phenotypes, and even different therapeutic and drug responses to diseases.
-However, there is currently no suitable software to obtain accurate DNA methylation haplotype results to our knowledge.
-To address this issue, we developed a new method, MethyHaplo, for haplotype assembly with allele-specific DNA methylation and SNPs from whole-genome bisulfite sequencing (WGBS) data.
-Our results showed that the haplotype assembly with allele-specific DNA methylation and SNPs was ten times longer than that with just SNPs.
-Moreover, MethyHaplo could integrate WGBS-Seq and Hi-C to obtain the better haplotype results.
+Parental alleles in haploid genomes may exhibit different methylation patterns, which can lead to different phenotypes and even different therapeutic and drug responses to diseases.
+However, to our knowledge, no software is available for the identification of DNA methylation haplotype regions.
+In this paper, we developed a new method, MethyHaplo, that identify DNA methylation haplotype regions with allele-specific DNA methylation and single nucleotide polymorphisms (SNPs) from whole-genome bisulfite sequencing (WGBS) data.
+Our results showed that methylation haplotype regions were ten times longer than haplotypes with SNPs only.
+When we integrate WGBS and high-throughput chromosome conformation capture (Hi-C) data, MethyHaplo could call even longer haplotypes.
+By constructing methylation haplotypes for various cell lines, we provide a clearer picture of the effect of DNA methylation on gene expression, histone modification and three-dimensional chromosome structure at the haplotype level.
+Our method could benefit the study of parental inheritance-related disease and heterosis in agriculture.

 ## This is a README file for the usage of MethyHaplo.
 ------